-In this section we will study transport coefficients (electrical and thermal conductivities) and the establishment of local thermodynamic equilibrium in a plasma under the hypothesis that Coulomb collisions are the dominant source of scattering for both electrons and protons.
-In fact, as we shall see later, Coulomb scattering is usually a less effective scattering mechanism than collisionless processes mediated by fluctuating electromagnetic fields.
+In this section and the next, we will study transport coefficients (electrical and thermal conductivities) and the establishment of local thermodynamic equilibrium in a plasma under the hypothesis that Coulomb collisions are the dominant source of scattering for both electrons and protons.
+In fact, as we shall see later, Coulomb scattering is usually a less effective scattering mechanism than collisionless processes mediated by fluctuating electromagnetic fields (plasmons).